alexdlaird/java-ngrok-example-spring/README.md

 ## Application Integration

-If `ngrok.enabled` config flag is set, we want to initialize `java-ngrok` when Spring is booting.
+If `ngrok.enabled` config flag is set, `java-ngrok` will be initialized when Spring is booting.
 An easy way to do this is by creating [a `Component` with an `EventListener`](https://github.com/alexdlaird/java-ngrok-example-spring/blob/main/src/main/java/com/github/alexdlaird/ngrok/example/spring/NgrokWebServerEventListener.java) that is executed when `WebServerInitializedEvent` is emitted.